maxammann/blog/content/posts/2020-04-02-routing-docker-container-over-vpn/index.md

 Depending on your docker setup you may not need this.

-# Configuration of docker network
+# Configuration of Docker Network

 First we create a new docker network such that we can use proper interface names in our configuration and previously installed containers are not affected.